bislerium/solid_principle/src/solid_principle.single_responsibility/After/README.md

 # In this refactored example:

-## Document Class:
+1. **Document Class**

     The `Document` class now exclusively holds data related to a document, such as its title and content.
 It no longer contains methods responsible for saving, printing, or converting to PDF, adhering to the Single Responsibility Principle.

-## DocumentSaver Class:
+2. **DocumentSaver Class**

     The `DocumentSaver` class has the responsibility of saving a `Document` to a file.
 It encapsulates the logic for saving to a file, providing a clear and focused responsibility.

-## DocumentPrinter Class:
+3. **DocumentPrinter Class**

     The `DocumentPrinter` class handles the logic for printing a `Document`.
 It has a single responsibility and is separate from the `Document` class.

-## PDFConverter Class:
+4. **PDFConverter Class**

     The `PDFConverter` class is responsible for converting a `Document` to PDF.
 Similar to the other classes, it has a single responsibility and encapsulates the logic for PDF conversion.

-## Benefits and Implications:
+## Benefits and Implications

 - **Modularity:** Each class has a clear and distinct responsibility, promoting modularity in the codebase.
 This makes it easier to understand, modify, and extend the system.